elzix/yii2-auth/README.md

       'passwordResetTokenExpire' => 3600, // Seconds for token expiration
       'superAdmins' => ['admin'], // SuperAdmin users
       'signupWithEmailOnly' => false, // false = signup with username + email, true = only email signup
-      'tableMap' => [ // Optional, but if defined, all must be declared 'User' => 'user',
+      'db' => 'db', // Optional, database to use 'tableMap' => [ // Optional, but if defined, all must be declared 'User' => 'user',
         'UserStatus' => 'user_status',